haiko-xyz/amm/docs/1-technical-overview.md

 ) -> felt252;
 ```

-This initialises the order with the provided parameters and assigns an `order_id` from an incrementing counter.
-Under the hood, creating a limit order places a liquidity position at the specified `limit` (technically, over the interval between `limit` and `limit` + `width`).
+Doing so initialises an order with the provided parameters and assigns an `order_id` from an incrementing counter.
+Under the hood, creating a limit order places a liquidity position at the specified `limit`(technically, over the interval between `limit` and `limit` + `width`).

 All limit orders placed at the same `limit` are batched for efficient filling.
 Once filled, a `nonce` counter increases for that limit to start a new batch.

-The filling of limit orders is handled in the `swap` function.
-The `swap` function iteratively searches for the next initialised limit and fills the swap order against available liquidity between the current and next limit.
-Where a limit order is:
+The filling of limit orders is handled in the `swap()` function.
+While iterating through initialised limits, the `swap()` function will also check for limit orders that it should fill.
+If, after swapping, a limit order becomes:

-- Fully filled, the liquidity for that batch is removed by calling the internal `_modify_liquidity()` function, and the base and quote balances updated
+- Fully filled, the liquidity for that batch is removed by calling the internal `_modify_liquidity()` function, and the base and quote balances for that batch updated.
 - Partially filled, the base and quote balances for the batch are updated without removing liquidity from the batch.

 ### Collecting a limit order

 Collecting a limit order returns any filled and unfilled amounts to the order owner.

-In a traditional order book setting, proceeds from filled limit orders are automatically returned to the swapper's account.
-Alternatively, the order can be cancelled to return any unfilled or partially filled proceeds.
-Since automatic token transfer is not gas efficient in a blockchain setting, both actions above are combined into a single `collect_order()` function.
+In a traditional order book setting, proceeds from filled limit orders are automatically returned to the swapper.
+Alternatively, the order can be manually cancelled to return any unfilled or partially filled proceeds.
+In Sphinx, both actions are combined into a single `collect_order()` function to achieve the desired outcome while remaining gas efficient.

 ```rust
 fn collect_order(